idio-lang/DIPS/source/implementing-idio/simple-types/c-types.rst

 instance we need to store a "free me" flag as a few :lname:`C` pointers we pass around are not ours to :manpage:`free(3)`.

-In writing the :ref:`c_api` I needed a mechanism to associate some arbitrary blob of memory allocated for some ``struct`` with a primitive that knew how to access the members of the struct.
+In writing the :ref:`C-api` I needed a mechanism to associate some arbitrary blob of memory allocated for some ``struct`` with a primitive that knew how to access the members of the struct.